meadmaker/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 retransmission of RADIUS packets, RadSec clients also have to deal with connection retries.

+Except in cases where an attempted resumption of a TLS session was closed by a RadSec server, RadSec clients MUST NOT immediately reconnect to a server after a failed connection attempt.
+A connection attempt is treated as failed if it fails at any point until the (D)TLS session is established successfully.
+Typical reconnections MUST have a lower bound for the time in between retries.
+The lower bound SHOULD be configurable, but MUST NOT be less than 0.5 seconds.
+In cases where the server closes the connection on an attempted TLS session resumption, the client MUST NOT use TLS session resumption for the following connection attempt.

 RadSec clients MUST NOT immediately reconnect to a RadSec server after a failed connection attempt and MUST have a lower bound for the time between retries.
 The lower bound SHOULD be